 However, while a group’s potential reactivity to controversial matters may not be sufficient to justify their exclusion, it must also be clear that the expression of any opinions — and behavior such as interruption of presentations, non-compliance with the rules on speaking rights, monopolization of speaking time, covert recording of the colloquium and attempts to recruit students — cannot be made in such a way that it becomes synonymous with intimidation.
 Future organizers of public conferences on the radical right should, therefore, be aware of the CEFIR’s experience and plan for the possibility of having members of radical-right groups in the audience.

-Dr Yannick David Veilleux-Lepage is a Senior Career Fellow and Senior Research Associate, Transcultural Conflict and Violence Initiative, Georgia State University.
+Dr Yannick David Veilleux-Lepage is a Senior Fellow at CARR and Senior Research Associate, Transcultural Conflict and Violence Initiative, Georgia State University.
 His profile can be found here.

 © Yannick David Veilleux-Lepage.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 This post is also hosted by our partner organisation: Fair Observer.
 See the original post here.